ChrisCummins/phd/datasets/me_db/README.md

 ### Future plans

-I have plans to add support for the following additional sources:
+I have plans to add support for the following additional providers:

 * Google Calendar - duration and times of calendar events.
 * OmniFocus - number of tasks completed / added per day.
+* Git repo - measurements for diff sizes over time.
+* Lightroom - lightroom catalog by date.